Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 Legal and Technical Defenses

-One of the most important aspects of a DUI case is the timing of the chemical test.
+During the DUI Process, one of the most important aspects of a DUI case is the timing of the chemical test.
 A person's BAC can rise after they stop drinking, meaning their BAC at the time of testing might not accurately reflect their level at the time of driving.
+The Mouth Alcohol argument in DUI cases.
 This discrepancy can form the basis of a strong defense.
+If the DUI involves drugs rather than alcohol, the complexities of the case and potential penalties make it crucial to seek guidance from an experienced California drug crimes lawyer to build a strong defense.

 Breath tests, for example, can produce inaccurate results due to mouth alcohol from recent drinks, medications, or dental work.
+Alcohol regurgitated, or residual alcohol from recent consumption, mouthwash, or certain medical conditions, can contribute to Mouth Alcohol in DUI cases, potentially leading to falsely elevated breath test results.
 Additionally, errors in machine calibration or officer training can compromise the results.
 Blood tests, while more reliable, are not immune to errors either, such as improper sample handling, storage, inadequate preservative, or contamination.

 Chemical Test Refusals

-In California, refusing a chemical test after a lawful DUI arrest can lead to additional penalties, including a one-year (or longer) driver's license suspension.
+In California, refusing DUI chemical testing after a lawful DUI arrest can result in additional DUI penalties, including a one-year (or longer) driver's license suspension.
 However, officers are required to inform individuals of the consequences of refusing the test, and failure to do so may provide grounds for defense.

 Fighting BAC Results